johnhewi/Quickbase_Codepage_Hero/README.md

 ### create_pdf_b64 Function Example:
-If you want to create a record in QB and upload a pdf to a file attachment field.
-(In this example the FID for that file attachment field is 8.)
-If you want to upload a file to an existing record, include the RID of that record in the record object.
+If you want to create a record in Quickbase and upload a pdf to a file attachment field.
+(In this example the Field ID (FID) for that file attachment field is 8.)
+If you want to upload a file to an existing record, include the Record ID (RID) of that record in the record object.

 ```javascript
 let options = {